 - I understand that it is my responsibility to comply fully with immigration regulations in order to maintain legal immigration status in the United States.
-Lack of knowledge or understand in the immigration or university regulations is not a valid excuse for failing to comply.
+Lack of knowledge or understanding of the immigration or university regulations is not a valid excuse for failing to comply.

-Below are general information regarding Exchange Visitor regulations:
+Below is general information regarding Exchange Visitor regulations:

 Orientation and Information